Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Model for emissions reduction of geographic load shifting

 Therefore, Eq. \ref{Eq:model_form} becomes

 which we write as

 In other words, to obtain the year-averaged emissions for the data centre, there is no need to calculate the emissions at every individual time step, and instead of working with traces we can work with averages.
+For a more detailed discussion see the Appendix.